Mlancelot88/Sprint-Challenge-Authentication/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. What is the purpose of using _sessions_?
+Answer: `Sessions` keep users logged in, or authenticated, when they perform an action like reloading the page.
+By using sessions, you don't have to log in every time you request a new page or resource.

 2. What does bcrypt do to help us store passwords in a secure manner.
+Answer: The `bcrypt` function hashes passwords with a salt in order to resist against certain kinds of attacks like brute-force and dictionary attacks.

 3. What does bcrypt do to slow down attackers?
+Answer: It `hashes` your passwords using a `salt`(additional random data).
+This increases the computational demand, thus increasing the amount of time, an attacker might need to theoretically guess your password.

 4. What are the three parts of the JSON Web Token?
+Answer: `Header`, `Payload`, & `Signature`

 ## Project Description - User Management System - Jokes On YoU!